-Comprehensive Initiative for Technology Evaluation (CITE)
+Comprehensive Initiative on Technology Evaluation (CITE)

 MIT’s Department of Urban Studies and Planning will lead the CITE effort in developing a rigorous methodology for evaluating technological solutions to challenges in the developing world; this methodology will help donors and policy-makers identify and invest in the best of these solutions.